Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Ingredients:

-- One cup of prepared main ingredient
+• 3/4 cup of the prepared main ingredient

 Guides: